Organization and function of the axonal Endoplasmic Reticulum

 Introduction

-Brain function relies on neurotransmission at synapses, where local increases in calcium trigger the fusion of synaptic vesicles and the release of their neurotransmitters.
+Brain function relies on neurotransmission at synapses, where local increases in calcium trigger the fusion of synaptic vesicles and release of their neurotransmitters.
 Decades of research yielded detailed knowledge on synaptic vesicles and the individual proteins that mediate neurotransmission.
 Conversely, we know surprisingly little about the synaptic contribution of the largest organelle in neurons: the Endoplasmic Reticulum (ER).
+Aberrant alterations in ER shape are, however, associated with many neurologic disorders, highlighting the importance of understanding the role this organelle plays in the neuron.

 Importance of the Endoplasmic Reticulum